mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/open-code-and-data/open-data.md

 title: Australian Mental Health Systems Models Dataverse
 ---

-To facilitate the sharing of model data by the Australian mental health modelling community, our network curates an open access data repository.
+To facilitate the sharing of model data by the Australian mental health modelling community, Acumen curates an open access data repository.
 The data repository is the [Australian Mental Health Systems Models Dataverse](https://dataverse.harvard.edu/dataverse/openmind).

 If you have data from a mental health modelling project that you would like to share via this repository, check out [this tutorial](../../../..//resources/modeller-resources/tutorials/managing-open-code-and-data) about how to do so.